-If you prefer not to cook with beer, use carbonated water instead.
-The bubbles are essential for achieving the light crispy texture.
+If you want to make your beer battered cod without beer, you can use carbonated water instead.
+The bubbles from the carbonation are essential for achieving the light crispy texture.

 4-quart saucepan: Four quarts is the perfect size to give the cod pieces enough space to cook and makes sure the oil is deep enough for frying.

 Candy thermometer: Candy thermometers are ideal for frying at home because they clip to the side of the pot to allow for constant temperature monitoring.
 They can be found for a few dollars in most kitchen departments.

 Cooling rack lined baking sheet: Using a cooling rack that fits nicely in a rimmed baking sheet is an ideal place to allow the cod to cool without becoming soggy.
 If you do not have one, a paper towel-lined plate can be used.

 Shallow bowls: Wide and shallow bowls are perfect for mixing the breading ingredients.
 A pie plate is also excellent for this.

 Spider strainer: When you don’t have a fry basket at home, a spider is the perfect substitute.
 It is a large and shallow wire spoon ideal for scooping the cod out of the frying oil.

 Canola oil: Canola oil has a high smoke point and affordable price point making it ideal for frying.